OlivierBinette/hw1/README.md

 Write a function in R called `is.armstrong()` that performs a logical test on if a positive integer is an Armstrong number.
-Your function should have two arguments.
+Your function should have one argument.

-- `x`: takes a vector of positive integers (need not by of type integer) up to 999
+- `x`: takes an atomic vector of positive integers (need not by of type integer) up to 999

-- `values`: takes a logical vector of length one that toggles whether to return a logical vector or a numeric vector
+The function should return a logical atomic vector that is the same length as the vector input in `x`.
+Try and make your function robust as possible.

 #### Task 2